The Top 11 Indoor Cycling Platforms and Apps to Get You Through Winter 2024

 Free Trial: Yes, 14 days

-Wahoo X is Wahoo’s new and improved subscription cycling platform.
-Wahoo X is a combination of Wahoo SYSTM, formerly Sufferfest, and Wahoo RGT, formerly RGT.
-The SYSTM indoor cycling platform is focused on working with you via AI (and sometimes with a real coach) to create a progressive training program.
+Wahoo X is Wahoo’s comprehensive subscription cycling platform for Wahoo SYSTM.
+The app no longer includes the virtual cycling platform Wahoo RGT (formerly RGT), which was shut down in late 2023.
+Instead, the SYSTM indoor cycling platform is focused on structured training and workouts via AI (and sometimes with a real coach) to create a progressive program.
 The SYSTM workouts can be used indoors or uploaded to the Wahoo ELEMNT bike computer and replicated outside.
-RGT takes real routes and makes them virtually accessible (complete with avatars) along with weekly group rides – it’s like Wahoo’s/RGT’s take on Zwift.

 RELATED: We Review Sufferfest’s New Replacement, Wahoo SYSTM